 Placement in ENGL 1003

-All placement for ENGL 1003 is by written placement exam administered during University orientation.
+All placement recommendations for international students are made based on a written placement exam administered during "International Student orientation" before the semester starts.
 Any student who misses the Orientation writing placement exam must arrange to take that exam at a mutually agreeable time after the Orientation placement exams are administered.
 The student will be given a different writing prompt from the one given during the group placement testing.

 - Multilingual Students who are transitioning to primarily English academic discourse;